Is AP Computer Science Principles Hard? A Complete 2024 Guide

 How Is the AP Computer Science Principles Exam Structured?

 Unlike many AP exams, the AP Computer Science Principles exam is not taken in a single exam block.
-It consists of a multiple-choice section and a performance task question, which will take at least 12 hours of class to complete.
+It consists of a multiple-choice section that will be taken as a traditional timed exam after the course is over, as well as a performance task section, which will take at least 9 hours of class time to complete.

 How Is the AP Computer Science Principles Exam Scored?